-We arrived at these feature representations using the same criterion as previous laryngeal realist studies: consistent use of a phonetic cue corresponding to a feature.
-However, it is worth explicitly discussing briefly whether the criteria need to be revised in light of data from four-way contrasting languages in which each feature is used for two classes - specifically, how relevant relative duration of the cues is.
-Both D and Dh show consistent presence of prevoicing, which is the criterion for a [voice] feature.
+We arrived at these feature representations using the same criterion used in previous laryngeal realist studies: consistent use of a phonetic cue corresponding to a feature.
+However, this criterion may need revising due to the nature of a four-way contrast in which each feature is used twice.
+Both D and Dh show consistent prevoicing, which is the criterion for a [voice] feature.
 But recall that the prevoicing duration of D is significantly longer than that of Dh.
-None of the languages studied thus far include two different classes specified for [voice], so laryngeal realism has not yet had to address this possibility.
-The spirit of cue-to-feature correspondence might suggest that this difference in prevoicing length should be captured in the representation as well.
+None of the languages studied thus far include two different classes specified for [voice], so previous laryngeal realist literature has not had to deal with this.
+In the spirit of cue-to-feature correspondence, perhaps this difference in prevoicing length should be captured in the representation as well.
 The same issue arises with the [spread] feature.
-Both Th and Dh usually have PVI of at least 30 msec, but the PVI of Th is significantly longer than that of Dh (see mixed effect model in section 5.1.2).
+Both Th and Dh usually have PVI of at least 30 msec.
+However, the PVI of Th is significantly longer than that of Dh (see mixed effect model in section 5), so again, laryngeal realist logic would suggest differences in phonological representation.
+The formal machinery would need to be extended to capture these differences.
+Suggesting the representational tools to address this is beyond the scope of this paper, but we will return to the issue in Section 5 and Schwarz